cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 It's essentially an app store for all the tweaks and themes available for your device.

+## <a name="repos" />What's a repo?

+These are essentially databases that contain lots of tweaks for you to install.
+When you add repos to your package manager, you will be able to install the tweaks contained on it, and look for them using the search function.

 ## <a name="tweaks" />What are tweaks?

 Tweaks are small modifications that can be installed change the look and/or feel of your device.